webmasterraj/TreadTrail/README.md

 This is a new [**React Native**](https://reactnative.dev) project, bootstrapped using [`@react-native-community/cli`](https://github.com/react-native-community/cli).

+# TreadTrail

+TreadTrail is a React Native application for treadmill interval training.
+This app helps users create custom treadmill workouts with varying intensity levels and track their progress.

+## Developer Documentation

+For developers working on this project, please review these resources:

+- [Developer Notes](./DEVELOPER_NOTES.md) - Implementation details and architectural decisions
+- [Tasks](./TASKS.md) - Completed and pending development tasks

 # Getting Started

 > **Note**: Make sure you have completed the [Set Up Your Environment](https://reactnative.dev/docs/set-up-your-environment) guide before proceeding.